overview

 We are breaking down stereotypes of urban Indians through culturally attuned stock photography

-Urban Indian Health Institute (UIHI) and TONL—an agency that creates libraries of stock photos showing diverse people and their stories around the world—partnered to create the first ever stock image library of urban American Indians and Alaska Natives called We Exist.
-This project was designed to show the resilience, strength, and diversity of Native peoples, while bringing attention to the lack of accurate representation in stock imagery of Native peoples in urban settings.
+Urban Indian Health Institute (UIHI) has been working with our community partners and is currently working on building a refreshed library of stock images.
+These stock images are intended to show the resilience, strength, and diversity of Native peoples, while bringing attention to the lack of accurate representation in stock imagery of Native peoples in urban settings.

 We Exist consists of a variety of photos with families, individuals, elders, youth, and more.
 This project centered on showing urban American Indian and Alaska Native people and families participating in everyday activities to break down stereotypes that have consumed mainstream media and culture for too long.